Tyrceo/Hiring-Test-Booking/README.md

   - Costa del Sol
   - Costa Blanca.

-We want to do a preliminary data visualization and explore the hotels and reviews in these regions.
+We want to do a preliminary data visualization and explore the hotels and their reviews in these regions.

 ## Instructions
 Your job is: